laurencee9/GRGImage/README.md

 make
 ```

 `CImg` can be tricky to import with `cmake` depending on your machine.
 The current `CMakeLists.txt` has been tested on MacOSX 10.13.1.
-You may need to install the following packages:
+However, on Ubuntu, you may need to install the following packages:

 ```
 apt-get install cmake libx11-dev libjpeg-dev cimg-dev gnuplot
 ```

-`CImg` can be tricky to import with `cmake` depending on your machine.
-The current `CMakeLists.txt` has been tested on MacOSX 10.13.1.

 ### Creating networks